Prime Day deals are on now. See our roundup

 Overview

-The Bersa Thunder 380 is the Argentine PPK clone that has anchored the budget .380 category for three decades.
-The all-metal aluminum-alloy frame and straight blowback operation give it a heft and softness that polymer striker .380s cannot match: 23 oz of metal soaks up the already-mild .380 recoil and turns the gun into a kitten to shoot, even for shooters who flinch on snappy pocket guns.
-Street prices hover around $300, with retailers occasionally selling them in the $250 range, making this the cheapest .380 from a serious manufacturer.
+The Bersa Thunder 380 is the Argentine PPK-style .380 that has anchored the budget .380 category for three decades.
+The all-metal aluminum-alloy frame and straight blowback operation give it a heft and softness that polymer striker .380s cannot match: roughly 20 to 20.5 oz of metal soaks up the already-mild .380 recoil and makes the gun easy to control even for shooters who flinch on snappy pocket guns.
+Street prices hover around the high-$200s to low-$300s, making this one of the cheapest .380s from a serious manufacturer.

 The DA/SA hammer-fired action gives a long, heavy first pull and a short, light follow-up.
 Reading the trigger takes practice, but the upside is a hammer-down carry mode that is genuinely safe in a holster without relying on a manual safety.
-The frame-mounted decocker doubles as a safety lever; manipulating the slide is easy thanks to the lighter blowback spring inherent to the design.
+The slide-mounted safety/decocker handles administrative decocking; manipulating the slide is easy thanks to the lighter blowback spring inherent to the design.

-The 7+1 standard magazine is single-stack, though the Plus variant offers 15+1 in a slightly wider grip.
+The current standard magazine is commonly listed at 8+1, though legacy 7-round and Plus-variant magazines exist across the family.
 The Thunder is not optic-ready and has minimal aftermarket support beyond holsters, but for buyers who want a soft-shooting, all-metal, easy-rack .380 at the lowest possible entry price, nothing else in the catalog reads the same way.

 Key Features